-John's mom was in a hurry, so she cooked the made chicken salad; but she forgot to refrigerate the chicken salad.
-Three days later he developed a fever, muscle pain, and watery diarrh · a rever, masere pain, and watery diam icu.
+Campylobacter jejuni 1.
+John's mom was in a hurry, so she cooked the chicken until it looked done, cut it, and made chicken salad; but she forgot to refrigerate it.
+Later that day, John had seconds of the chicken salad.
+Three days later he developed a fever, muscle pain, and watery diarrhea.

 E. coli O157:H7 2.
 Sherry and her family had a cookout at the park.
-Her father grilled some hamburg gers and everyone ate and started playing.
-Two days later, Sherry started having abdor minal cramps and developed bloody diarrhea but had no fever.
-Salmanalla 2 Mig/s mather bought her a shocalate har for Salmonella 3.
-Mia's mother bought her a chocolate bar for he next day, she began to have abdominal pain and had diarrhea. he next day, she began to have abdominal pain and nad diarrilea.
+Her father grilled some hamburgers and everyone ate and started playing.
+Two days later, Sherry started having abdominal cramps and developed bloody diarrhea but had no fever.

+Salmonella 3.
+Mia's mother bought her a chocolate bar for being so good at the doctor's office.
+The next day, she began to have abdominal pain and had diarrhea.

 Salmonella 4.
 Katie and her mom mixed milk, sugar, whipping cream, vanilla, and eggs with ice to make homemade ice cream.
 Twelve hours later, they both had diarrhea, nausea, and abdominal pain.

 Listeria monocytogenes 5.
-Joe bought a deli meat sandwich from the a headache, fever, and then started vomiting. , , , , , 5 // O457 UZ 6.71 E. coli O157:H7 6.
-Thomas and his grandfather bought side fruit stand.
+Joe bought a deli meat sandwich from the grocery store.
+A few days later, he had a headache, fever, and then started vomiting.

+E. coli O157:H7 6.
+Thomas and his grandfather bought unpasteurized apple juice from a roadside fruit stand.
 Three days later he had a severe stomach ache and bloody diarrhea.

 Staphylococcus aureus 7.
 David ate potato salad at his family picnic.
-One hour later he began having severe e vomiting and diarrhea.
+One hour later he began having severe vomiting and diarrhea.